-The second section is the functional questionnaire where you ask them to respond to a series of questions to determine whether they can support basic warehouse functions as well as functions specific to your operations.
+The second section is the functional questionnaire, a series of questions to determine whether the vendor can support basic warehouse functions as well as functions specific to your operations.

-The third section is a vendor profile where you want to assess what this vendor looks like and whether they are a good fit for your company.
+The third section is a vendor profile that allows you to assess this vendor’s specific qualities and aptitudes in order to determine whether they are a good fit for your company.

-The final section is a fixed format pricing questionnaire where they will respond not only in terms of total cost to implement the system but also provide unit pricing, so you can understand the variability of their pricing, particularly in terms of licensing and professional service fees.
+The final section is a fixed format pricing questionnaire.
+In it, the vendor should specify the total cost to implement the system and also provide unit pricing, so you can understand the variability of their pricing, particularly in terms of licensing and professional service fees.